eipole/poste-matui-rquery/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 <!--
-react app with react-query
-endpoint on Heroku
+Testing out react-query with graphql and fetch endpoint on Heroku

-styling material-ui
-data fetching fetch
+ No login, minimal styling.
   -->